w3f/polkadot-deployer/README.md

 ## Remote deployments

 To perform a remote deployment of polkadot to a public cloud provider we will follow the same general path.
 The process differs with each public infrastructure provider.
 Currently we support GCP, AWS, Azure and Digital Ocean.
-To successfuly deploy polkadot these infastructure providers you will first need to setup a cloudflare account and a GCP account.
+To successfuly deploy polkadot these infrastructure providers you will first need to setup a cloudflare account and a GCP account.
 Cloudflare is used to provide a domain name for your deployment and the GCP for maintaining the state of your deployment.
-Then you will need to provide the spesific attrubutes required for your deployment in each of the supported providers.
+Then you will need to provide the specific attributes required for your deployment in each of the supported providers.
 The required steps are as follows:

 * A Linux machine to run this tool (macOS may fail, see the [Troubleshooting section](#troubleshooting) in case you have problems running the tool).